-Include them to show a valuable percent of increase or decrease for the business as a result of what you accomplished.
+Include them to show a valuable amount of increase or decrease for the business as a result of what you accomplished.

-A hiring manager looking at these statements gains a better understanding of the value you offer as a job candidate.
+A hiring manager looking at these statements gains a better understanding of what you offer as a job candidate.

 No Hard Numbers?
 No Problem!

-Measurable results aren’t always indicated in dollars and percents.
-Don’t worry if you can’t list exact numbers.
+Measurable results aren’t always indicated in dollars and percentages.
+Don’t worry if you can’t list exact numbers!
+A range or a rough estimate works, too.

-You can include a range or a rough estimate.
-Give a frequency of events or how you accomplished a task in a shorter time frame than expected.
-This all shows off the scope of your skills and experience, for instance:
+Include a frequency of events or how you accomplished a task in a shorter time frame than expected.
+This all shows off the scope of your skills and experience.

 - How you achieved and/or exceeded certain goals

-- How many customers or clients you serviced
+- How many customers or clients have you serviced

 - The number of contracts you secured